Definition of a ClassIn TypeScript, you can define a class using the class

 Classes are fundamental in object-oriented programming, as they allow us to define objects that encapsulate related data and behaviors.

-If you want to learn more, here’s the link to the Object-Oriented Programming Course 👇
+If you want to learn more, here is the link to the Object-Oriented Programming Course 👇

-keyword, followed by the class name and a code block that contains its members.
+keyword, followed by the class name and a block of code that contains its members.

 Let’s look at a simple example of a Person